WilleMahMille/Card-finder/README.md

 pip install -r requirement.txt
 ```

-For browser-functionality (currently in the CardMarket "api"), we need to install Playwrights dependencies using
+For browser-functionality (currently in the CardMarket "api"), Playwrights dependencies also need to be installed, which can be done using

 ```
 playwright install